MicroFocus/lrc-gh-action/README.md

           path: ${{ github.event.inputs.lrc_output_dir }}
 ```

-### Build, deploy and start test after a new release is published or edited
+### Build, deploy and start a load test once a new release is published or edited

 ```yml
 on: